GlareDB/glaredb.github.io/_glaredb/data-types.md

 ---
 layout: default
 title: Data types
-parent: SQL reference
+nav_order: 1
 ---

 # Data types

 GlareDB uses many [DataFusion] components under the hood, including much of its type system.
-Internally, all values are represented using Arrow.
+Internally, all values are represented using [Arrow].
 This section provides a mapping between SQL types and Arrow types.

 | SQL type                  | Arrow type                   |